fricciardi/datetime2/docs/timeofday.rst

 .. testsetup::

-   from timeofday.western import WesternTime from timeofday.other import InternetTime
+   from datetime2.western import WesternTime from datetime2.modern import InternetTime

 This chapter lists the time representations classes defined in the :mod:`datetime2` package.
 These classes are not depending on the